ElectronAmpere/rust-language/README.md

 ### Sample Project

-The [hello-rust](./sample/hello-rust/) project is created using `cargo` build system for Rust.
+The [hello-rust](./sample/hello-rust/) project is created using `cargo` build system and package manager for Rust.
 This is to simulate the properties of creating a project using `cargo`.